 Airlines such as easyJet, TUI, Thomas Cook Airlines and British Airways all run direct flights from the UK to Dalaman Airport.
 The flight is just over four hours.

 Hiring a car is the easiest way to explore the region.
 There are hire companies at Dalaman Airport.
 The drive to Kalkan takes just over two hours (there is a toll en route).
-Alternatively, taxis/private shuttles, such as Dalaman Express, work well for non-drivers and larger groups.
+Alternatively, taxis/private shuttle transportation, such as Dalaman Express, work well for non-drivers and larger groups.

 Why visit Kalkan?